 Two studies have affirmed the usefulness of Draw-the-Line campaign materials to expand the reach of the Bystander Initiative and reinforce its prosocial bystander message.
-DTL, created by Action ontarienne contre la violence faite aux femmes (AOcVF) and the Ontario Coalition of Rape Crisis Centres (OCRCC), is an interactive, multi-media social marketing campaign designed to raise awareness about sexual assault, and challenges viewers to speak out against sexually aggressive language and intervene when they witness inappropriate sexual behaviours.
-Each DTL image describes an incident and asks the viewer what they would do?
-Viewers are encouraged to go to the DTL website for more information; DTL postcards provide more information on the back.
+DTL, created by Action ontarienne contre la violence faite aux femmes and the Ontario Coalition of Rape Crisis Centres, is an interactive, multi-media social marketing campaign designed to raise awareness about sexual assault, challenge viewers to speak out against sexually aggressive language, and intervene when they witness aggressive sexual behaviours.
+DTL images describes incidents and ask the viewer what they would do.
+Viewers are encouraged to go to the DTL website for more information.

 Lead researcher: Twiladawn Rutherford

 The second study evaluated the extent to which students notice Draw-The-Line materials when displayed around campus and take away the messages intended by the campaign’s creators.

 DTL posters were displayed in five high-traffic locations around campus.
 In some locations, zap banners were used; in others, the messages were presented on TV and computer screens.
 Five weeks later, students who frequented these locations were asked if and where they had noticed the images and what messages they took away.
 Over half of the participants had seen the materials, and said the purpose of the campaign was to (i) raise viewers’ awareness about the frequency and meaning of sexual assault, and (ii) encourage viewers to take action in the situations depicted.
 None of the students who viewed the materials visited the DTL website for more information.